To: Interested Parties

 Re: The Opportunity to Build A Better Child Care System for America’s Working Families

-On day one in office, President Biden and leaders in Congress will face one of the most daunting challenges in our lifetime—picking up the pieces and rebuilding our country as the health and economic crisis brought on by the COVID-19 pandemic continues.
+On day one in office, President Biden and leaders in Congress will face one of the most daunting challenges in our lifetime—picking up the pieces and rebuilding our country in the face of intense partisanship as the health and economic crisis brought on by the COVID-19 pandemic continues.
 This challenge is further complicated by a country that is bitterly divided over who should lead us into the next generation, and citizens who are skeptical of whether unity across party lines is possible.

 But this great challenge also presents the opportunity for political leaders to restore Americans’ faith that government can put partisan politics aside in order to address the kitchen table issues that create meaningful, lasting change for working families.
 One issue that falls squarely at the nexus of bipartisan agreement and importance to our economy in the short- and long-term is one that is close to our hearts: early childhood education and care.

 The coronavirus pandemic has impacted every sector of our economy, but it continues to wreak havoc on the child care industry.
 Many child care providers have closed their doors permanently, and others are struggling to remain open.
 The pandemic has laid bare the indispensable role of child care for working families and the economy—and the stark inadequacies of our current child care infrastructure.
 In fact, both Democrat and Republican voters agree that child care is an essential service just like health care.